Ibnballo1/corona-virus/README.md

 # Corona Virus

-This is my final capstone project for the React Redux Module.
+This is my React capstone project for the React Redux Module.
+It is about building a mobile web application to check a list of metrics (numeric values) that will be created by making use of React and Redux.
 I will set up the environment and tools needed to develop a React application with Redux.
 In the following projects, I will develop the actual application.
+I selected an API that provides numeric data about a corona virus and then build the webapp around it.
+The webapp will have several pages.

 # Built With

 - Major Languages
-  - HTML
-  - CSS
   - JavaScript
   - React
   - Redux
+  - HTML
+  - CSS
   - Jest

 # Getting Started